 1. You know it’s hot when…

-What started out as an ordinary fall cleanup, quickly snowballed for Pro Branden D. After blowing leaves off Ben M’s porch in Ferndale, Michigan; he realized he must have been standing in the same place for too long because the exhaust from his backpack blower completely melted the siding.
+What started out as an ordinary fall cleanup, quickly snowballed for Pro Branden D. After blowing leaves off Ben M’s porch in Ferndale, Michigan; he realized he must have been standing in the same place for too long.
+The exhaust from his backpack blower completely melted the siding.

-Branden handled it like the Pro he is and had the siding fixed in less than a week!
-He’s also edited his work playlist to exclude Disclosure’s “When the Fire Starts to Burn” and Billy Joel’s “We Didn’t Start the Fire.”
+Branden handles any landscaping accidents like the Pro he is though so he had the siding fixed in less than a week!
+He also took Disclosure’s “When the Fire Starts to Burn” and Billy Joel’s “We Didn’t Start the Fire” off his work playlist.